conormol/til/Javascript/objects:_this_keyword.md

   }
 ```
 Here, the `printColour()` method will have access to the `colour` element because the `this` keyword is being used.

+Note that arrow notation cannot be used to declare the method if the `this` keyword is to be used.